karlotness/adrt/docs/examples.wave.rst

         + 0.5*(np.cos(np.pi*alph2*R2) + 1.0)*(R2 < 1.0/alph2)

-We approximate the Radon transform of the initial condition using :func:`adrt.adrt`:
+We then approximate the Radon transform of the initial condition using :func:`adrt.adrt`.

 .. plot::
    :context: close-figs